transparency-dev/trillian-tessera/docs/design/philosophy.md

           amortise the long-pole cost over a larger number of sequenced entries.
-2. Limiting the intended window between &lt;sequence> and &lt;integrate> operations to a low single-digit-seconds target enables a synchronous add API to be constructed at the layer above (i.e within the "personality" that is built using Trillian Tessera).
+2. Limiting the intended window between &lt;sequence> and &lt;integrate> operations to a low single-digit-seconds target enables a synchronous add API to be constructed at the layer above (i.e within the "personality" that is built using Tessera).

    This approach enables:
      1. synchronous "personalities" to benefit from improved write-throughput (compared with a naive